paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 ## 1. Objective

 In this hands-on session you will build a **Martini 3 coarse-grained (CG) silica slab** that will later be used to assemble **solid–ionic liquid interfaces**.
-The material is based on the work of  [Cambiaso et al 2025](https://doi.org/10.1016/j.surfin.2025.106997).
+The material is based on the work of  [Cambiaso et al Surf.
+Interfaces.
+(2025)](https://doi.org/10.1016/j.surfin.2025.106997).

 By the end of this hands-on you should be able to: